QML-FAST -- A Fast Code for low-$\ell$ Tomographic Maximum Likelihood Power Spectrum Estimation: Computational Optimization

 \subsection{Optimized implementation of $\ell$ binning}

 To compute the binned estimates as in Sec \ref{subsec:Bandpowered estimator}, one still needs to calculate the full Fisher matrix first.
 It's inefficient from a computational performance perspective, as it's the most time-consuming part.
-We can gain an additional $\mathcal{O}((\Delta\ell)^2)$ of improvement by starting from the binned basis.
-Our current implementation does not support this, but here we outline how it can be achieved.
+We can gain an additional improvement by starting from the binned basis.
 For simplicity, we discuss the one-field case, since this simplifications concerns the $\ell$-part of the calculation and trivially extends to the multifield case.
 The derivation of the QML estimator starts from the decomposition of the pixel-space covariance in the set of basis elements, as specified in the equation \eqref{eq:cov_decomposition}.
 However, one can instead decompose in the binned basis:

 such that the new basis is related to the old one as follows